-The Company's 2017 performance-based variable cash compensation was tied to its rate of profitability, a two-year rolling revenue growth rate metric, and the achievement of strategic business objectives, including market share gains, revenue and bookings goals, profit margin targets, strategic customer wins and new product launches.
-Teradyne's performance-based executive compensation program resulted in compensation for the Company's named executive officers that reflects the Company's challenging performance goals for 2017 and performance in achieving those goals.
-Due to the Company's rate of profitability, revenue growth and achievement of market share and other strategic goals in 2017, executive officers received variable cash compensation payouts ranging from 158% to 181% of target.
+The Company's 2018 performance-based variable cash compensation was tied to its rate of profitability, a two-year rolling revenue growth rate metric, and the achievement of strategic business objectives, including market share gains, revenue and bookings goals, profit margin targets, strategic customer wins and new product launches.
+Teradyne's performance-based executive compensation program resulted in compensation for the Company's named executive officers that reflects the Company's challenging performance goals for 2018 and performance in achieving those goals.
+Due to the Company's rate of profitability, revenue growth and achievement of certain strategic goals in 2018, executive officers received variable cash compensation payouts ranging from 149% to 158% of target.

-The Board of Directors believes that the executive compensation for 2017 is reasonable and appropriate and is justified by the performance of the Company and its achievement of its financial and strategic goals.
+The Board of Directors believes that the executive compensation for 2018 is reasonable and appropriate and is justified by the performance of the Company and its achievement of its financial and strategic goals.

 The variance in compensation of the named executive officers year over year demonstrates the alignment between pay and performance.
-For example, the variable cash compensation for the named executive officers from 2010 to 2017 has varied from 79% to 200% of target based on the strength of Company performance and contrasts to compensation received from 2007 to 2009 where executive officers received variable cash compensation well below target in a range from 39% to 74% based on Company performance as compared to target objectives.
+For example, the variable cash compensation for the named executive officers from 2010 to 2018 has varied from 79% to 200% of target based on the strength of Company performance and contrasts to compensation received from 2007 to 2009 where executive officers received variable cash compensation well below target in a range from 39% to 74% based on Company performance as compared to target objectives.